Neighborhoods · Downtown Salt Lake City

 Seasonal Saturday market

-The Heart of Salt Lake City
+The heart of Salt Lake City

 Downtown SLC has transformed dramatically over the past decade.
 What was once a quiet city center that cleared out after 5 PM has evolved into a genuine urban destination.
 The influx of tech companies, new residents, and a booming hospitality industry has brought new energy to Main Street and the surrounding blocks.